JustCallMe-L/JustCallMe-L/README.md

     - Adobe Animate for 2D
     - Blender for 3D
   - Digital Music Composition
-  - Programming (Java, Unity, and Godot's GDScript)
+  - Programming (Godot's GDScript, used to know Unity & BlueJ Java, lowk forgot it all lmao)

 __________________________________________________________________________
 **Knowledge:**